aashok03/Boolean-Logic-Minimization/README.md

 # Boolean-Logic-Minimization
 A software tool which will generate the minimized 2-level SOP (Sum of Products) and POS (Product of Sums) expressions of all single-output Boolean functions up to 10 literals.
+It uses Quine-McCluskey's and Petrick's methods to find the prime implicants, coverage table, and the essential PIs with the least cost.
+Testing instructions and Functional Layout files are provided.
+The UI uses the Tkinter library in Python.